 - All other drivers: You can choose $250,000, $500,000 or unlimited coverage.

 As a result of this new law, Michigan residents may have lower auto insurance premiums because of the lessened PIP coverage on auto policies.
-While saving money on auto insurance may sound ideal, it is important to remember that these savings come at the cost of reduced health coverage.
+While saving money on auto insurance may sound ideal, it’s important to remember that these savings come at the cost of reduced health coverage.

 What should I do next?

-While the law won’t go into effect until July 1, 2020, it’s important to understand your options now—especially with the health insurance open enrollment period (OEP) starting on Nov.
-1. Work with your health and auto insurers to complete a comprehensive review of the coverage offered through your current plan and make sure you have the right coverage in the event of a catastrophic event.
+It’s important to understand your options.
+Work with your health and auto insurers to complete a comprehensive review of the coverage offered through your current plan and make sure you have the right coverage in the event of a catastrophic event.

-By asking your health and auto insurers questions, reviewing necessary sections of the full public act, and getting a plan in place now, you will feel more confident in choosing the right coverage for you and your family.
+By asking your health and auto insurers questions, reviewing necessary sections of the full public act, and getting a plan in place, you will feel more confident making sure you have the right coverage for you and your family.

 We know this can be a confusing topic, so help is available.
 At Priority Health, our team is monitoring this law closely and is working with state officials to understand and advocate for what is best for Michigan residents.
+You can learn more about your options here.
 Not a Priority Health member?
 Reach out to your health insurance provider to make sure you understand your plan’s coverage.